On the Applicability of Registration Uncertainty: The Ambiguity of Registration Uncertainty

 Although $\mathcal{P}(v_1)$ has its mode at $P_5(v_1)$, the entire distribution is more or less uniformly distributed.
 The entropy of $\mathcal{P}(v_1)$, $E(\mathcal{P}(v_1))\approx3.15$, is close to the maximum.
 Therefore, the conventional uncertainty measure will suggest that the registration uncertainty of $v_1$ is very high and highlight it with a bright color.
-Upon noticing the high degree of uncertainty in resigtered $v_1$, surgeons would place less confidence in its tumor label and make surgical plans accordingly.
+Upon noticing the high degree of uncertainty in registered $v_1$, surgeons would place less confidence in its tumor label and make surgical plans accordingly.

 On the other hand, let us take into account the label $L(\mathbf{d}_k)$ associated with each $\mathbf{d}_k$ and form a label distribution.
-As shown in Fig.4(a), even if $\mathbf{d}_1,\dots,\mathbf{d}_8$ are different displacement vectors, they correspond to the same label as the most likely displacement vector $\mathbf{d}_5$.
+As shown in Fig.3(a), even if $\mathbf{d}_1,\dots,\mathbf{d}_8$ are different displacement vectors, they correspond to the same label as the most likely displacement vector $\mathbf{d}_5$.
 If we accumulate the probability for all labels in $\mathcal{L}$, it is clear that ``tumor" is the dominant one.
-Interestingly, despite being suggestive of having high registration uncertainty using the conventional uncertainty measure, the label distribution in Fig.4(b) indicates that it is quite trustworthy to assign a tumor label to the registered $v_1$.
+Interestingly, despite being suggestive of having high registration uncertainty using the conventional uncertainty measure, the label distribution in Fig.3(b) indicates that it is quite trustworthy to assign a tumor label to the registered $v_1$.
 In addition, the entropy of the label distribution is as low as 0.4, which also differs from the high entropy value computed from the transformation distribution.

-In the above example, there appears to be two kinds of uncertainty.
+In the example above, there appear to be two kinds of uncertainty.
 We name the uncertainty computed from the transformation distribution as the transformation uncertainty $U_\mathrm{t}$, and the uncertainty relating to the goal of registration as label uncertainty $U_\mathrm{l}$.
 Examples of $U_\mathrm{l}$ can be uncertainty in a categorical classification, or uncertainty in the intensity value of registered voxels.

-In the PIR literature, the definition of registration uncertainty is ambiguous, because researchers do not differentiate $U_\mathrm{t}$ from $U_\mathrm{l}$, and subconsciously use $U_\mathrm{t}$ to quantify $U_\mathrm{l}$.
+In the PIR literature, the definition of registration uncertainty is ambiguous, because researchers do not differentiate $U_\mathrm{t}$ from $U_\mathrm{l}$, and perhaps subconsciously use $U_\mathrm{t}$ to quantify $U_\mathrm{l}$.
 The previous counter-intuitive example demonstrates that high $U_\mathrm{t}$ does not guarantee high $U_\mathrm{l}$.
-In fact, the degree of $U_\mathrm{t}$ can barely guarantee any useful information at all about the $U_\mathrm{l}$.
+In fact, the value of $U_\mathrm{t}$ can barely guarantee any useful information at all about the $U_\mathrm{l}$.